 Cooperating and communicating openly with marketplaces will improve your chances of getting the proper assistance when infringement occurs.
 The more brands report bad actors to marketplaces, the more it will negatively impact their seller accounts and ultimately get them removed from the platform.
 By actively communicating with marketplaces, brand owners can deal with infringements quickly and begin to disrupt fraudulent activity to take back their brands.

-If your product is counterfeited and sold on one marketplace, that doesn’t mean it will stay regulated to that marketplace.
+If your product is counterfeited and sold on only one marketplace, that doesn’t mean that your counterfeit issue won’t spread to other marketplaces.
 Buying discounted items on one marketplace to sell for profit on another platform is quickly becoming a trend for many online sellers across the globe.

 If your product is counterfeited on a marketplace like Alibaba, it could then be bought and resold by various sellers across multiple marketplaces.
 If that happens, your counterfeiting problem can quickly spread out of control across multiple marketplaces.

 The solution?
 Don’t focus on just one marketplace, but tackle the problem at its source.
 Monitor various marketplaces, even if you don’t currently sell products there, and ensure you take down counterfeits wherever and whenever they occur.

 Social media is a breeding ground for bad actors online.
 As social media platforms like Instagram, Facebook, and TikTok continue to integrate marketplace-like features, brands become easier to impersonate and products become easier to counterfeit.

 Hidden links are one such feature available on many platforms that make it more difficult to identify counterfeits.
 These links can be used to redirect consumers to outside websites and marketplaces, meaning scammers can advertise counterfeits without posting them to the actual platform.
 This is harder to enforce since the platforms themselves don’t have evidence on their own systems that infringement has occurred.